kevinsteves/pan-python/doc/panwfapi.rst

   Get the hashes of samples whose verdicts have changed within the last 30 days starting at the date specified with **--date**.

+ ``--web-artifacts``
+  Get web artifacts discovered during analysis of the specified web page URL.
+Artifacts can include a JPEG screen shot of the page and files downloaded during analysis.
+Artifacts are provided in a compressed tar archive (.tgz) file

  ``--hash`` *hash*
   MD5 or SHA256 hash for a WildFire sample.  **--hash** can be specified multiple times for queries which allow multiple hashes.